MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 .. note::

-  When the display format is the same as the standard format used to create the buffered image, the rules to create the image, to draw into and to draw it are the same as the Display format.
+  When the display format is the same as the standard format used to create the buffered image, the rules to create the image, to draw into it and to draw it are the same as the Display format.
   This chapter describes the use case when the format differs from the *display* format.

 Unlike the display format, the VEE Port must feature a :ref:`drawer <section_buffered_image_drawer>` for each standard format.